• Skip to main content

 1. What is the best time to visit Hagia Sophia?

-The best time to visit Hagia Sophia is between 9 am and 11 am.
-Because during Istanbul’s tourist season (between April and November), there are queues that grow every hour at the ticket offices of historical monuments in the afternoon.
+The best time to visit Hagia Sophia is between 8 am and 11 am.
+During Istanbul’s tourist season (April to November), queues at ticket offices grow longer with each passing hour, especially in the afternoon.

 The ground floor of Hagia Sophia is open to Turkish citizens throughout the day (whether there is prayer time or not).
-Foreign Muslims who want to pray can enter the building only after the adhan is recited and can stay inside throughout the prayer.
+Foreign Muslims who want to pray can enter the building only after the call to prayer (adhan) is recited and can stay inside throughout the prayer.

 On the other hand, the upper floor galleries are open to foreign tourists all day long.
 After purchasing your ticket from the ticket offices, you can visit the upper floor, whether or not prayer is being performed on the ground floor.
 However, there are strict rules regarding silence.